 Some of the Walking for Health groups he has worked with have used his Covid-19 creative toolkit to great effect.
 Walk in the Park in Loch Lomond and the Trossachs National Park encouraged their Volunteer Walk Leaders to write poems and share their walking reflections.
 Read their stories here.

 One group who met with Alec is Dementia Friendly Prestwick who is making the town’s promenade more accessible with colourful benches and improved road crossings.
 The group was very receptive to ideas of poetry walking sticks.
 A further idea inspired by Alec was the design of three poetry weathervanes, each featuring an island that can be viewed from the promenade and poetry from the group inscribed on the poles.
-These are due to be installed in September 2020.
 Find out more about their project here.

 Alec has written walking mottos to give guidance on how we all can all adapt to using public transport and travel safely in the midst of a pandemic.
 Enjoy his work here.